-- 1. Chapter 1-Introduction: This chapter introduces the alternatives evaluation phase of the TDLE, describes the background of the project, explains the alternatives evaluation process, and outlines project Purpose and Need. - 2.
+- Chapter 1-Introduction: This chapter introduces the alternatives evaluation phase of the TDLE, describes the background of the project, explains the alternatives evaluation process, and outlines project Purpose and Need. - 2.
 Chapter 2-Pre-Screening and Level 1 Alternatives Evaluation: This chapter summarizes the process of the pre-screening and level 1 alternatives evaluation. - 3.
 Chapter 3-Level 2 Evaluation Criteria: This chapter presents the evaluation criteria used to examine and compare the alternatives advanced from Level 1.
 These criteria relate directly to the Purpose and Need and goals and objectives of the project. - 4.
 Chapter 4-Level 2 Alternatives: This chapter discusses the alternatives evaluated in Level 2 of the alternatives evaluation.
-These alternatives were selected for further study in Level 2 based on the outcomes of the pre-screening and Level 1 analysis summarized in Chapter 2.

-- 5. Chapter 5-Level 2 Analysis: This chapter provides the analysis of how each Level 2 alternative described in Chapter 4 performs under each criterion described in Chapter 3.
+These alternatives were selected for further study in Level 2 based on the outcomes of the pre-screening and Level 1 analysis summarized in Chapter 2. - Chapter 5-Level 2 Analysis: This chapter provides the analysis of how each Level 2 alternative described in Chapter 4 performs under each criterion described in Chapter 3.
 Analysis is organized by criteria and provides a comparison among alternatives for each criterion. - 6.
-Chapter 6-Level 2 Summary: This chapter summarizes the key findings of each alternative related to the evaluation criteria for Level 2.
+Chapter 6-Level 2 Summary: This chapter summarizes the key findings of each alternative related to the evaluation criteria for Level 2. - Chapter 7 Scoping and Selection of the Draft EIS Alternatives: This chapter summarizes the process to select the Draft EIS alternatives following the Level 2 Evaluation and Scoping.